 Felony charges are too serious to be handled by an inexperienced attorney.
 Law Offices of Clifton Black, P.C. has been defending clients of DUI crimes for over a decade, so we know what it takes to have a successful case.
 Call (719) 328-1616 to schedule a confidential consultation.

-Law Offices of Clifton Black, P.C. defends clients accused of felony crimes in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, P.C. defends clients accused of felony crimes in areas such as Colorado Springs, Denver, and Littleton.

 Fourth or Subsequent DUI

 Driving under the influence is generally charged as a misdemeanor in Colorado.
 But after the third offense, the state puts its foot down and charges the crime as a felony.
 As a felony DUI offender, you will be required to spend time in jail, even if you are sentenced to probation.

 Driving under the influence involves operating a motor vehicle under the following circumstances:

 - With a blood alcohol content (BAC) of .08% or more

 - With five nanograms or more of THC per milliliter of blood; or